dvpatel/nginx_okta/README.md

 curl -H “Authorization: Bearer <okta_access_token>” -kv https://localhost:8443/api/watchlist/1
 ```

-The Token validation service will validate the okta_access_token before processing the sample API request.
+The token validation service will validate the okta_access_token before processing the sample API request.

 In order to successfully run this example, the Nginx web server with auth_request will need to be configured.
 Please refer to nginx documentation for installation and setup details.
-Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass endpoint.
+Also refer to nginx-conf subproject for sample configuration that includes auth_req and proxy_pass endpoint for the intercepting filter.

-In addition, auth-api and rest-api subproject must also be setup and running.
+In addition, auth-api and rest-api subprojects must also be setup and running.
 By default, the auth-api sub-project listens on http port 2000.
 For rest-api sample watchlist service, it listens on http port 3000.
 See READM.md files in the respective projects for installation and setup details.

 ##  Okta Developer Account for IdP